FlorianXXIV/et_sub_ruegen/README.md

 Though there is a slim chance that this will go somewhere

+This mod is NOT compatible with any UI mods since they cause crashes with the Ages Screen.
+If you do want to play with UI mods you can remove the dependency part of the descriptor.mod file, this should work with versions 0.2.0 and below.

 if you want to use aspects of this mod you are free to do so.